| Other pages: Dialysis Konnections and our Australian Dialysis Unit Guide

 Booking travel dialysis arrangements in Australia

 With increasing demand for dialysis lack of spare chairs is a problem in some areas - sessions should always be booked well in advance.
 When arrangements are made, confirm dialysis session times in advance - you must be flexible.

 Private dialysis in Australia may offer temporary dialysis but charge a fee for treatment

 Capacity is a problem even in private units.
 If available, approx cost $450 to $650 per treatment (South Australia), with eastern states $800 to $900 per treatment depending on location.
 Ensure you book in advance, get a firm quote and confirmation of treatment dates.
 Minimum 1 month notice essential.

 Medically required medications

 Work out your medical costs before making travel plans including medication.
 Many countries including Australia only allow medically required medication cover for a maximum of 3 months (maximum dosage).
 Ensure your doctor writes an up to date treatment letter setting out health and medication.
-Your Dialysis Unit should also provide an introduction letter noting your individual treatment - Travel overseas with PBS medications.
+Your Dialysis Unit should also provide an introduction letter noting your treatment details - Travel overseas with PBS medications.

 For Aussies with kidney disease wanting to travel